 Facebook and Social Media

-This lesson plan on social media is designed for higher-level students.
-Encourage students to think, share, and debate using the images and questions provided.
+This lesson plan on the topic of social media is designed for higher-level students.
+When teaching this lesson, encourage students to think, share, and debate using the images and questions provided.

 Download the lesson plan on Facebook and Social Media here:

 This lesson plan is designed for upper-intermediate students and introduces new vocabulary related to fears and phobias.
 You should prompt students to talk about what scares them using the questions and vocabulary provided.

 Download the lesson plan on Fears and Phobias here:

 This lesson plan was designed for upper-intermediate students, and it is especially relevant to our world today.
 It features new vocabulary and reading exercises that put the vocabulary into a clear context.
 You can prompt students to discuss and debate using the pictures, questions and vocabulary provided.

 Download the lesson plan on Working Remote and Online here:

 This advanced lesson plan introduces vocabulary related to pollution, poverty and other issues found in urban settings.
 It provides plenty of thought-provoking questions to get your students talking and engaged with the material.

 Download our lesson plan on Urban Social Issues here:

 After your speaking lesson